The Massachusetts state infertility insurance law mandates coverage for infertility benefits including IVF.

 Every regulation has key definitions, limits, and exceptions that are important.
 Learn how the MA state infertility insurance mandate works.

 - Key definitions and benefit levels

 - Affordable Care Act impact

 MA Infertility Insurance Mandate Definitions

 The Massachusetts infertility insurance mandate applies more broadly and with fewer holes than in other state infertility mandates.
 The legal language will not be repeated verbatim here.
-The law broken up into sections with very similar language based upon the type of insurance plan.
+The law is broken up into sections with very similar language based upon the type of insurance plan.
 Follow the citation links at the bottom of the page for precise definitions.

 The goal of this page is to summarize key definitions in more understandable language.
-The key facts of greatest significance are those definitions for: infertility, covered members, and benefit amounts.
+The key facts of greatest significance are those definitions for infertility, covered members, and benefit amounts.

 Definition of Infertility